 The exterior angles of any polygon add up to 360°.
-So 360/5 works out the exterior angle of the regular pentagon as it has 5 exterior angles and they are all equal.
-There are 180° around a point on a straight line and the exterior angle and interior angle lie on a straight line so subtracting the exterior angle from 180 leaves the interior angle (x and y combined).
-180 - 117 works out the angle y as the lines highlighted in green are parallel and co-interior angles add up to 180°.
+There are 180° around a point on a straight line.
+The exterior angle and interior angle (x and y combined) lie on a straight line.
+Co-interior angles add up to 180°.
 Subtracting angle y from the interior angle leaves angle x